 If you’re a Mozilla Firefox user and shopping for a VPN, you’ll find that some of the top providers cater specifically to your needs.
 Many offer dedicated add-ons for the Firefox browser that provide a more lightweight option to mask your IP while you surf.

-If you don’t want to read the full article, here’s a summary of our top picks:
+If you don’t want to read the full article, below is a summary of our top picks.

-- NordVPN Unblocks streaming sites like Netflix, very secure
+- NordVPN Our first choice for Firefox.
+Unblocks streaming sites, very secure

 - SaferVPN Fast, easy to use, unblocks Netflix